aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-image-alternative-text/add-alternative-text-to-image/_index.md

 Image image = new Image(null, dataDir + "image.jpg");
 ```

 The `Image` constructor loads the image file from the specified path.
+This is the point where you will **append image onenote**.

-### Step 5: Set Alternative Text Title
+### Step 5: Set Alternative Text Title (Set Image Alt Text)

 ```java
 image.setAlternativeTextTitle("ImageAlternativeText Title");
 ```

-Here we **add alt text** that serves as a concise title for the image.
+Here we **set image alt text** that serves as a concise title for the picture.

-### Step 6: Set Alternative Text Description
+### Step 6: Set Alternative Text Description (Set Alt Text Description)

 ```java
 image.setAlternativeTextDescription("ImageAlternativeText Description");
 ```

-This description provides a more detailed explanation—perfect for screen readers.
+The description provides a more detailed explanation—perfect for screen readers.

 ### Step 7: Append Image to the Page